adrianmmiller/SuperuserListRestore/README.md

 ---

-1) Make sure /sdcard/SuperUserList.txt exists and contains the packagesyou want to give su to
+1) Make sure /sdcard/SuperUserList.txt exists and contains the packages you want to give su to

+2) Make sure you have all the apps in /sdcard/SuperUserList.txt are present/installed (or restored from backup on new ROM flash - which is what i use this as part of)

-2) Install SuperuserListRestore module from [Releases section](https://github.com/adrianmmiller/SuperuserListRestore/releases/latest) via Magisk Manager or Fox Module Manager
+3) Install SuperuserListRestore module from [Releases section](https://github.com/adrianmmiller/SuperuserListRestore/releases/latest) via Magisk Manager or Fox Module Manager

       This: